DavidArmstrong/SAMDTelescopeController/docs/README.md

 You choose the drive system.

 13. Permanently mounted telescopes can automate initialization further by installing:
-2 Reference Sensors to determine specific reference points in each axis.
-(Pins 5,8)
+Reference Sensor to determine specific Azimuth reference point in that axis.
+(Pin 8)
-Note: The Horizon/Altitude reference may still be good to have for a portable system.
-It can be used with the inclinometer to determine the real horizon point, independent of an alignment star.

 Now if you have all that, then zero alignment stars are needed to set up the system for an observing session.
 In fact, it becomes zero alignment, mostly.
 Just turn it on, let it do its setup, and tell it where to go.
 (I state 'mostly' because the controller still uses a tweaking star/planet on initialization to account for errors.
 But the system will point to that object for you.)